maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 - [Adapt.js - Adaptive CSS ][Adapt.js]

   > Adapt.js is a lightweight (848 bytes minified) JavaScript file that determines which CSS file to load before the browser renders a page.
 If the browser tilts or resizes, Adapt.js simply checks its width, and serves only the CSS that is needed, when it is needed.

+- [Conditionizr][]

+  > Conditionizr is a fast and lightweight (3KB) javascript utility that detects browser vendor - touch features and retina displays - allowing you to serve conditional JavaScript and CSS files.
+MIT Licensed.

+- [JQuery Lazy Load][]

+  > Lazy Load is a jQuery plugin written in JavaScript.
+It delays loading of images in long web pages.
+Images outside of viewport (visible part of web page) wont be loaded before user scrolls to them.
+This is opposite of image preloading.

 - [Detect Mobile Browsers][]